-Primary education is free in Kenya, however that does not include mandatory items such as books and uniforms.
-School infrastructure is poor and there is little investment in other public infrastructure including hospitals and road networks.
-Agricultural output is poor because the country relies on rain-fed agricultural despite increasingly arid climates, which leads to widespread food insecurity.
+Primary education is free in Kenya; however that does not include mandatory items such as books and uniforms.
+School infrastructure is poor and there is little investment in other public infrastructure, including hospitals and road networks.
+Agricultural output is poor because the country relies on rain-fed agriculture, despite increasingly arid climates, which leads to widespread food insecurity.
 The country struggles with tensions among ethnic groups, which can lead to violence and displacement.

 Through the support of sponsors and donors, Chalice and our local partners focus on:

 - Education - Ensuring each child completes their education until high school graduation, at a minimum.